-It runs faster than a passenger train and migrates 1,200km a year – meet the real-life sleigh pullers
+It can run faster than some passenger trains and migrates 1,200km a year – meet the real-life sleigh pullers

-It runs faster than a passenger train and migrates 1,200km a year – meet the real-life sleigh pullers
+It can run faster than some passenger trains and migrates 1,200km a year – meet the real-life sleigh pullers

 Getty